chelsmau/chelsmau.github.io/_talks/2024-11-12-NoisePatent.md

 location: "Auburn AL, USA"
 ---

-Presentation of my recent research in Occupation Noise and an overview of the invention disclosure and awarded provisional patent application processes for *Ear to Ear Empathy Hearing Loss Simulator* and *Dynamic Isopleth Generation and Application*.
+Presentation of my recent research into occupational noise-induced hearing loss (NIHL) and occupational noise assessment, including an overview of the invention disclosure and awarded provisional patent application processes for *Ear to Ear Empathy Hearing Loss Simulator* and *Dynamic Isopleth Generation and Application*.